 <item>

-<guid isPermaLink="true">https://community.diyvinci.com/tutorials-m23dy4f4/post/crayon-painting-kCeNa5urD1Db1jm</guid>
+<guid isPermaLink="true">https://community.diyvinci.com/project-gallery-8rvrebec/post/part-of-the-madness-xYRoWhEiY7jcuNk</guid>

 <category><![CDATA[#CreativeWellbeing]]></category>